anjali-kushwaha/E-commers-website/README.md

 2. **Sass CSS:** Employed to style components and ensure a visually appealing design.
 3. **JavaScript:** Used for client-side scripting and enhancing website functionality.

-By integrating these technologies and features, this e-commerce website aims to deliver a seamless and engaging shopping experience for users.
-## Setup and Usage

 ### Cloning the Repository